 Fundamentals

-At the heart of the theory is the idea that every problem is a desire, which leads to a redefinition of old ideas that underpin Problem Traversal Theory’s activities:
+At the heart of the theory is the idea that every problem is a desire.
+This leads to precise definitions of two foundational concepts that underpin all of PTT's activities:

 What a Problem Is

-In Problem Traversal Theory, the idea of a problem has been broken down to its smallest indivisible parts and explicitly defined using them.
+In PTT, the idea of a problem has been broken down to its smallest indivisible parts and explicitly defined using them.
 Thinking about problems in this structured, mechanical way forms the foundation for its intuitive problem management activities.

 A problem is defined as...